trailofbits/algo/README.md

  Windows: See the [Windows documentation](docs/WINDOWS.md)

 4. Install Algo's remaining dependencies for your operating system.
+Using the same terminal window as the previous step, run:

  `pip install virtualenv && virtualenv env && source env/bin/activate && pip install -r requirements.txt`